msimms/OpenWorkoutWeb/README.md

 * Added a map that shows the countries, US states, and Canadian provinces in which activities were recorded.
 [Feature Page](https://github.com/msimms/StraenWeb/issues/18)
 * Bug fixes and performance improvements.

+### 0.20
+* Moved more functionality to the API.
+* Display US and Canada together for state/province statistics as it just looks better.
+* Reworked the follower/following system, so that everyone is just 'friends'.

 ## Tech
 This software uses several other source projects to work properly: